 Learn how to draw a great looking Rosary with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Rosary.
+By following the simple steps, you too can easily draw a perfect Rosary.

 "Amy... looked with great admiration at a string of gold and ebony beads from which hung a heavy cross of the same.
 'I, too, covet that, but not as a necklace.
 Ah, no!
 To me it is a rosary, and as such I should use it like a good catholic,' said Esther, eyeing the handsome thing wistfully."